Solar in Paterson, NJ: 2026 Cost, Savings & Payback

 Does Paterson have net metering?

-Is solar worth it in Paterson, NJ?
+Is solar worth it in Paterson, NJ in 2026?